COMPUTATIONAL THINKING AS A NEW CROSS-CURRICULAR COMPETENCE

 About this paper:

-Keywords: Computational thinking, digital competence, programming, STEM, technology, learning.
+Keywords: Computational thinking, cross-curricular competence, digital competence, STEAM, technology, learning.